TedHusted/awake/awake.md/awake.md

 “It’s fine, Tess.
 They came to talk about Brent, not my pendejo chair.”

 Park and Tate exchange glances, and then Park says “First, thank you for speaking with us, Ms. Vargas.
 We know this must be difficult, given your connection with Mr. Geller.
-We’re here to go over a few specifics regarding the incident.”
+We’re here to go over a few specifics about the incident.”

 “Yes, I’ll help how ever I can.
 I think of Brent as a friend as well as a colleague.
 It’s all still a shock.”

 “We understand.
 I just want to confirm a few details to clarify the circumstances.
 Car accidents are very rare these days, given all of the safety features in newer models.
 When they do happen, we investigate fully.”

-Tate spoke up, “Mr. Geller’s self-driving car, a fairly new Stratos EV, went off the road between Murray and Sunnyvale.
+Tate speaks up.
+“Mr. Geller’s self-driving car, a new Stratos EV, went off the road between Murray and Sunnyvale.
 Was there anything going on at work that might have distracted Mr. Geller?”

 “Possibly.
-There was a procedural question regarding a software change.
+There was a procedural question with a software change.
 Brent was digging into it for me.
 Our CTO Adrian Cho is handling it, and I’m told it’s all good now.”

 Agent Tate leans forward, clasping his hands.
 “We haven’t found any indication that Mr. Geller’s collision was caused by mechanical failure.
 Witnesses say that the car accelerated suddenly, as if the driver had pressed the pedal all the way down.”

 “I wouldn’t say that Brent was distraught about anything at work.
-He is a highly respected engineer, and I give Brent free rein.”
+He is a highly respected engineer.
+I give Brent free rein.”

 “Hire smart people and let them tell you what to do?”
 Tate asks.